What is being measured in a blood volume test?

 A blood volume test is a clinical procedure used to measure the total volume of blood within the body.
 The test may also be used just to determine the volume of plasma or of red cells in the blood and therefore also be known as a plasma volume test or a red cell volume test.

 In the clinical setting, the test may also be referred to as an assessment of intravascular volume status.
 In the clinical setting, the test may also be referred to as an assessment of intravascular volume status.
 The assessment of blood volume may provide critical information in the treatment of patients in intensive care as well as for the treatment of heart failure and kidney disease.

 The blood volume test results help the medical doctor determine the cause of symptoms such as hypovolemia, hypervolemia or polycythemia.

 While traditional radioactive methods can easily take 2-4 hours, the standard CO re-breathing blood volume test can be completed in less than 15 minutes with the same accurary.
-The shortest version of CO re-breathing test may however be completed in as little as 10 minutes and requires only a capillary blood sample (venous or arterial blood may also be used).
+The shortest version of CO re-breathing test can be completed in as little as 10 minutes and requires only a capillary blood sample (venous or arterial blood may also be used).

 In a clinical setting, the use of CO re-breathing does not require specialized equipment nor specialist personnel.
 The only requirements in addition to the Detalo Blood Volume Device are the ability to perform simple blood sampling and the analysis of %HbCO, either by means of a standard blood gas analyzer or other clinical hematological analyzers.